Read time: 12 minutes | Key insight: Your anxiety pattern is predictable based on your type

 Your anxiety has a personality.
 And until you understand its specific pattern, you're fighting blind.

-Here’s what nobody tells you about anxiety: It’s not random.
-It follows predictable patterns based on your core fears, your childhood adaptations, and yes – your Enneagram type.
+Here’s what most anxiety content gets wrong: it treats anxiety as one thing.
+It’s not.
+It follows predictable patterns based on your core fears, your childhood adaptations, and your Enneagram type.

-This isn’t about labeling your anxiety or making excuses for it.
 This is about precision.
-When you understand exactly how your personality type experiences and expresses anxiety, you can use targeted strategies that actually work instead of generic Band-Aids that don’t.
+When you understand exactly how your personality type experiences and expresses anxiety, you can use targeted strategies that actually work – instead of one-size-fits-all advice that sounds good in a caption but falls apart in practice.

 Your Anxiety Isn't Broken – It's Just Misunderstood